-Private visit to the Sistine Chapel, shared with participants travelling on Palaces & Villas of Rome.
+Private visit to the Sistine Chapel.

 Rome presents three major challenges to the cultural traveller.
 Firstly, it is big.
 Items of major importance - many of which on their own would make any town in the world worth visiting - are generously strewn through an area that is approximately four miles in diameter.
 The second problem is that there are hundreds of such places in the Eternal City.